tiwong/tiwong.github.io/_posts/2017-07-15-how-to-use-math-for-evil-1.md

 ---
 layout: post
-title:  "How to use math for evil, Part 1: Statistics"
+title:  "How to use math for evil, 1: Statistics"
 date:   2017-07-15 12:50:45 +0100
 categories: data
 ---